-The written word works, and that's undeniable – otherwise, we would no longer have written ads – but why restrict your possibilities to only written copy and diminish your chances of a better ROI and more effective communication?
+The written word works, and that’s undeniable – otherwise, we would no longer have written ads – but why restrict your possibilities to only written copy and diminish your chances of a better ROI with a more effective communication?

 Because this may be your next asset, let’s examine it in more detail.

-Because video content is more easily consumed than written content – even by visually impaired users who can still rely on the audio without screen readers – introducing your product or explaining its features with a video can be more effective than its written counterpart.
+Because video content is more easily consumed than written content, introducing your product or explaining its features with a video can be more effective than its written counterpart.
 With a product video, you have control over the narrative and expectations of the customers.

 Storytelling in a product intro video is key.

-A script will help you get the storytelling right, as well as structure your video in a way that is effective at reaching your audience.
+A script will help you get the storytelling right and structure your video in a way that is effective at reaching your audience.

-Generally speaking, a video script is a two-column document where you have a description of the scene going on the left, and reference to images, animations, facial expressions, and so on on the right, so you would know, for example, what kind of animation will appear when you are describing the fabric of the shoes you sell.
+Generally speaking, a video script is a two-column document where you have a description of the scene going on the left, and reference to images, animations, facial expressions, and so on on the right.
+This way, you would know, for example, what kind of animation will appear when you are describing the fabric of the shoes you sell.

 According to Vidyard, 73% of business videos are only two minutes or shorter, and only 2% reach 20 minutes in length.